Implicit Temporal Modeling with Learnable Alignment for Video Recognition: Method

 The IST block employs an implicit mask-based alignment component to align the semantic features between two frames.
 A previous study \cite{b28} had explored patch-level alignment through Hungarian matching \cite{bertsekas1981new}, which however suffered from limited performance and low efficiency.
 On one hand, the explicit patch alignment focuses on patch coherence across frames, which can eliminate possible beneficial temporal interactions.
 On the other hand, such alignment must be operated frame by frame with cubic time complexity, incurring significant computational overhead.
 In contrast, our implicit alignment attempts to enhance favorable mutual information and in turn suppress irrelevant information with learned masks.
 As such, the key temporal clues are preserved while allowing flexible and efficient computation.

-Figure \ref{fig:ILA} illustrates the details of our alignment method, which is concretely depicted in the following.
+Figure \ref{fig:ILA} illustrates the details of our alignment method, which is concretely described as follows.
 In the $\ell$-th block, we duplicate each input clip $\{\mathbf{z}^{(\ell-1)}_{t}\}^{T}_{t=1}$ to form an adjacent input pair $\{(\mathbf{z}^{(\ell-1)}_{t},\mathbf{z}^{(\ell-1)}_{t-1})\}^{T}_{t=2}$.
 Each pair of representations are then concatenated along the channel dimension, which are further fed into a dedicated lightweight convolution module for predicting two interactive points:

 where the convolution module $\mathtt{Conv}(\cdot)$ consists of a sequence of convolution, normalization and pooling layers.
 The interactive points ${\bm{p}}^{(\ell)}_{t},~\bm{{p}}^{(\ell)}_{t-1}\in \mathbb{R}^{2}$ represent the most semantically similar positions in two frames, indicating the region with favorable mutual information.
 We assume the closer the position is to the interactive point, the more temporal information it involves.
 On the contrary, a position that is far away from the interactive point can contain redundant and irrelevant information, which should be suppressed.
 To this end, two align masks $\mathbf{m}^{(\ell)}_{t},\mathbf{m}^{(\ell)}_{t-1}\in \mathbb{R}^{h\times w}$ are generated by endowing positions closer to the interactive points with higher weights.
 Formally, for a spatial position $\bm{u}$ in $\mathbf{m}^{(\ell)}_{t}$, its weight $w_{\bm{u}}$ is computed by: